GetStream/stream-chat-android/README.md

 ## Java/Kotlin Chat Tutorial

-The best place to start is the [Android Chat Tutorial](https://getstream.io/tutorials/android-chat/#java).
-It teaches you how to use this SDK and also shows how to make frequently required changes.
+The best place to start is the [Android Chat Tutorial](https://getstream.io/tutorials/android-chat/#kotlin).
+It teaches you how to use this SDK and also shows you how to make frequently required changes.
 You can use either [Java](https://getstream.io/tutorials/android-chat/#java) or [Kotlin](https://getstream.io/tutorials/android-chat/#kotlin) depending on your preference.

 ## Sample App

 This repo includes a fully functional example app featuring threads, reactions, typing indicators, optimistic UI updates and offline storage.
-To run the sample app start by cloning this repo:
+To run the sample app, start by cloning this repo:

 ```shell
 git clone git@github.com:GetStream/stream-chat-android.git
 ```

-Next download android studio and open up the stream-chat-android folder.
-You'll want to run the stream-chat-android-sample app.
+Next, download Android Studio and open up the `stream-chat-android` folder.
+You'll want to run the `stream-chat-android-sample` app.
 Note that the Gradle sync process can take some time when you first open the project.

 ## Docs

 This SDK consists of the following modules / artifacts:

 - [Chat client](stream-chat-android-client)
 - [Offline support and `LiveData` APIs](stream-chat-android-offline)
 - [Chat UI/UX](stream-chat-android)